 - Increase customer satisfaction and potentially save thousands of dollars

-With advanced telematics, fleets may be able to get a much better return on investment (ROI).
-Here are eight benefits modern-day fleets and trucking companies may get from telematics.
+With advanced telematics systems and telematics data, fleets may be able to simplify operations, driver management, and get a much better return on investment (ROI).

 1. Increased efficiency and productivity

-Telematics allows for real-time vehicle location tracking through GPS.
+Telematics for fleet management allows for real-time vehicle location tracking through GPS.
 With the help of real-time vehicle monitoring and location history, fleet managers can identify the best and most efficient routes that can speed up deliveries and minimize fuel expenditures.
 Routes can also be identified to improve road safety.

 Apart from GPS tracking, geofencing also can also play a key role in increasing efficiency and productivity.
 Geofencing not only allows for tracking performance against delivery schedules, but it can also be used to reduce detention time.
 Driver detention at shippers and receivers can cost up to $1,280 per driver per year, on average.

-For instance, the KeepTruckin fleet management solution offers Facility Insights.
-It allows you to see the average dwell times of 60,000+ warehouses to help optimize your pickup and drop-off times and to help minimize driver detention and increase productivity.
+The KeepTruckin fleet management solution offers Facility Insights.
+It allows you to see the average dwell times of 60,000+ warehouses to help optimize your pickup and drop-off times, help minimize driver detention, and increase productivity.

 2. Reduced fuel wastage and operational expenses